Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 For some vehicles, like Toyota, Cadillac, Chevy, a bad transmission range sensor or neutral position switch can also show the P1780 trouble code.

 If the transmission range sensor malfunctions, it will send the wrong information to the transmission control module.
-As a result, the transmission will not engage in any gear and your car won’t move in the automatic transmission.
+As a result, the transmission will not engage in any gear and your car won’t move.

 5. Bad CV Axle

-A bad CV axle can also cause your car not to move in any gear in the automatic transmission.
+A bad CV axle can also cause your car not to move in any gear.

 A CV axle is found in FWDs and AWDs.
 Both left and right wheels have their own CV axles.